 The Company could also make awards of restricted stock under the 2016 Plan.
-Restricted stock may be issued for such consideration, in cash, other property or services, or any combination thereof, as is determined by the Board of Directors.
+Restricted stock may be issued under the Equity Plan for such consideration, in cash, other property or services, or any combination thereof, as is determined by the Board of Directors.
 During the restriction period applicable to the shares of restricted stock, such shares shall be subject to limitations on transferability, subject to forfeiture or repurchase by the Company and/or subject to other terms and conditions.
 Upon lapse of such restrictions, the stock certificates representing shares of common stock shall be delivered to the grantee.
+As of March 31, 2019, there were 669,105 shares available for grant under the Company's Equity Incentive Plans.